Clay County Child Custody Lawyers

 Up-to-Date Knowledge of Changing Laws

 The laws in Florida regarding child custody, as in many other areas of the country, have changed greatly in recent years.
 The legislature continues to propose future changes to the law.
-For this reason, it is imperative for you to seek representation from an experienced Clay County divorce attorney with adequate knowledge of the current laws surrounding time-sharing issues.
+For this reason, it is imperative for you to seek representation from an experienced Clay County child custody attorney with adequate knowledge of the current laws surrounding time-sharing issues.

 At Haslett Law, we take the time to explain the child custody, now called time-sharing laws, inform you of your rights and options, and the estimated costs of a custody battle.
 We offer knowledgeable and compassionate legal representation and remain accessible to you throughout the process.
 We advise our clients to take the high road when possible and remain mindful that how parents deal with each other has a lasting impact on the children and the harmony in their lives, but stand ready to be aggressive when necessary.